Skip to main content

 Course Index

-The NYU Stern MS in Fintech program focuses on disruption and innovation in the financial services sector as well as the collaboration across incumbents, start ups, and investors.
-The program focuses on the three critical areas of fintech - tech transformation, firm adaptation and disruption, and enabling technologies - critical for emerging leadership roles in the space.
-The curriculum develops student’s understanding of the operation of the financial system and how technology is leading change in the space to increase accessibility, reduce costs, and improve transparency.
-The program also explores the application of enabling technologies including blockchain, machine learning, AI, and platform economics and strategies.
-As explained in the short video below, the MSFT curriculum covers related topics like risk, regulation, data, ethics, and leadership:
+The NYU Stern MS in Fintech program focuses on innovation in the financial services sector as well as the collaboration across incumbents, start ups, and investors.
+The program focuses on the three critical areas of fintech - tech transformation, firm adaptation and innovation, and enabling technologies - critical for emerging leadership roles in the space.

 The MSFT program requires students to attend one online and six in-person module sessions.
 The six in-person modules will take place in key global fintech centers, culminating in the final module where students deliver a presentation on their Capstone project and findings.
 The list below is an anticipated curriculum schedule, but course descriptions and course content are subject to change as faculty make adjustments to courses in real time to accommodate the most up to date and relevant topics.